Cisco WebEx Event Center User Guide

-- Click the button, and both a form and an auto-response email message will be created for you.
+- Upon clicking the button, both a form and an auto-response email message will be created for you.
 Each will contain all the standard and custom fields defined in your webinar.

 To use Copy Existing Form:

-- Click the button, and a box will open that lets you review all registration forms already created, whether they have been used or not.
+- Upon clicking the button, a box will open, allowing you to review all registration forms already created, whether they have been used or not.

 - Click on a title to choose a form; this will activate the Preview and Copy options.